 Waiving Fees

-Council reserves the right to waive registration and membership fees when there is a definite possibility of a substantial benefit to the SAIMC in doing so.
+EXCO reserves the right to waive registration and membership fees when there is a definite possibility of a substantial benefit to the SAIMC in doing so.

 PROXIES

 Any member may appoint a proxy, who shall be a member of the SAIMC, in good standing, to attend any meeting of the SAIMC the member is qualified to attend and speak and vote on the member’s behalf.
-Such proxy shall be lodged with the General Secretary of the SAIMC, for General Meetings, and with the Branch Secretary for Branch Meetings, not less than 24 hours prior to the meeting, and shall be substantially in the form approved by Council.
+Such proxy shall be lodged with the General Secretary of the SAIMC, for General Meetings, and with the Branch Secretary for Branch Meetings, not less than 24 hours prior to the meeting, and shall be substantially in the form approved by EXCO.

 RESIGNATIONS